rudiculous/node-multi-events/README.md

 ```

 For the rest the usage is identical to [Node.js Events](https://nodejs.org/api/events.html), except
-that everywhere an event is accepted as an argument, you may now also pass an array of events (with
+that everywhere an event is accepted as an argument, you may now also pass an array of events.
-the exception of emit, because that did not make sense).

 ## Example
 ```javascript